CasterIO/AndroidProfiler/README.md

 # Bootstrap
-Repository to demonstrate bootstrapping an Android App using the templates built into Android Studio
+Repository to demonstrate profiling your app in using the Android Studio Profiler tool.